thomscoder/aeon/README.md

 - `Support more wasm feature` currently it supports only additions and i32 integers, but it makes it easy to add more features

 # Contribute
+Both Aeon and Luna are infants.
+There are tons and tons of feature they could implement.
+I try to keep them as much basic as possible as they should serve as a learning playground rather than making competition to other tools.

 If you have any suggestion, feedback or want to add features, feel free to open issues, pull requests or fork the project.
 Turn it into a npm package, embed it in your next project, build beautiful tutorials...
 Aeon will be able (in the near future) to be open to all the possibilities to teach Web Assembly.